-That fascination goes back way beyond the dawn of television - crime, cops and the law were favourite themes in movies as well.
-And one can hardly think of movies about the law without thinking about The movie about The Law - and remember Charlton Heston as Moses coming down the dusty mountain, robes flowing in the wind, thunder and lightning at his back, hair and beard flying free, and a gigantic tablet in each hand.
-The background music swelling (no, not the partying music from the base camp below ... that's a different part of the story).
-The music I remember is much more martial, stirring, somber and serious.
-Somber and serious also was the look on Moses' face, a look that apparently set the tone for the next three thousand years.
+This is nothing new - the fascination with law goes back way beyond the dawn of television shows such as NCIS, CSI, and Law and Order in all their various flavours.
+Crime, cops and the law have long been favourite themes in movies as well.
+One can hardly think of movies about the law without thinking about The movie about The Law - The Ten Commandments (it was on again last night!) and remember Charlton Heston as Moses coming down the dusty mountain, robes flowing in the wind, thunder and lightning at his back, hair and beard flying free, and a gigantic tablet in each hand.
+The background music swelling (no, not the party music from the base camp below ... that's a different part of the story) but instead music that is much more martial, stirring, somber and serious.
+Somber and serious also describes the look on Moses' face, a look that apparently set the tone for the next three thousand years.
 After all, he was carrying the Ten Commandments, wasn't he?
 Carrying the very Law dictated to him by God on Mount Sinai, a Law meant to prescribe every action of God's people.
 Weren't these the very rules that when broken would define a person as condemned?

-Frankly, no. However, and unfortunately, that is the view into which people have slipped time and again over the ages, understanding the Ten Commandments as a tool with which to condemn, to isolate, to exclude people.
+Caution - spoiler alert - the answer is no!
+Sadly, though, people have slipped time and again into misunderstanding the Ten Commandments as a tool with which to condemn, to isolate, to exclude people.
 Time and again since Moses came down from the mountain carrying these commandments from God, people of faith have misunderstood the nature and purpose of these commandments.
-Time and again the clergy and powerful within Temple, synagogue and church have misused these commandments to exercise their control over the people.
+Time and again the clergy and powerful within Temple, synagogue and church have misused these commandments to abuse people.
 Over the ages people have formed around these commandments layers of practices, laws and regulations harder than the coldest heart.

-This is exactly the situation that Jesus railed against in his tirade in the Temple, and in his other condemnations of the Pharisees.
-In the almost two thousand years between Moses delivering the Ten Commandments to the Israelites and the ministry of Jesus, the Law had evolved into a highly-complex set of rules.
-That was not necessarily in and of itself a bad thing, but the hypocritical misuse of the Law by the religious and the self-righteous was.
+This is exactly the situation that Jesus railed against in his tirade in the Temple and in his other condemnations of the Pharisees.
+In the almost two thousand years between Moses delivering the Ten Commandments to the Israelites and the ministry of Jesus the Law had evolved into a highly-complex set of rules.
+That was not necessarily in and of itself a bad thing, but the hypocritical misuse of the Law by the religious and the self-righteous certainly was.
 "Woe to you, scribes and Pharisees, for you are like whitewashed tombs, all clean on the outside and on the inside full of dead bones and unclean things", Jesus challenged and condemned.
+"Woe also to you lawyers!
+For you load people with burdens hard to bear, and you yourselves do not lift a finger to ease them" he charged.
 "You have turned my Father's house into a market place" he raged in the Temple, overturning tables and scattering the coins.
 How could it have come to this?
 How could a faithful people have gone so far off the rails in understanding what God had done in giving the Ten Commandments, and the Law?
-Apparently they had lost sight of the context in which the Commandments were issued, even though it is well described in Scripture as part of the Exodus experience..
+Apparently their leaders had lost sight of the context in which the Commandments were issued, even though it is well described in Scripture as part of the Exodus experience..